Nimo

 Mutations introduce new alleles; recombination reshuffles existing alleles.

-Small changes in allele frequency accumulate over many generations.
+Small changes in allele frequency accumulate over generations.

 Reproductive isolation prevents gene flow and enables speciation.

-Artificial selection demonstrates the mechanism of natural selection.
+Artificial selection illustrates the mechanism of natural selection.

 Built with v0